Naomi Jakobsson

-Naomi D. Jakobsson (born September 28, 1941) was a Democratic member of the Illinois House of Representatives, who represented the 103rd District from 2003 to 2015.
+Naomi D. Jakobsson (born September 28, 1941) is a former Democratic member of the Illinois House of Representatives, who represented the 103rd District from 2003 to 2015.
 The 103rd District encompasses Urbana, and Champaign.

 Early life, education and career

 Jakobsson earned her bachelor's degree from the University of Illinois at Urbana-Champaign in 1977 and went on to earn her master's degree in Teaching English as a Second Language in December 1979 from the same institution.
 From 1979 to 1984 she worked as an English as a Second Language teacher for the Urbana School District.

 Jakobsson began her public career in 1984, when she was elected Champaign County Recorder of Deeds.
 She would serve as Champaign County Recorder of Deeds from 1984 to 1996.
 From 1996 to 1998 she served as the executive director of A Woman's Fund, a domestic violence shelter, and from 1999 to 2002 she worked for the university YMCA and the university YWCA first as development officer and then as executive director.
 As of 2002 Jakobsson served on the board of the Illinois Children's Home and Aid Society, as the Urbana Human Relations Commissioner, and on the board of the Champaign County Habitat for Humanity.